pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 ---
-title: TiDB Lightning
+title: Restore data into TiDB in Kubernetes
-summary: Learn how to restore data into TiDB cluster in Kubernetes fastly with TiDB Lightning.
+summary: Learn how to quickly restore data into a TiDB cluster in Kubernetes with TiDB Lightning.
 category: how-to
 ---

-# TiDB Lightning
+# Restore data into TiDB in Kubernetes

-This document describes how to restore data into TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).
+This document describes how to restore data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).

 TiDB Lightning contains two components: tidb-lightning and tikv-importer.
-In Kubernetes, the tikv-importer is inside tidb-cluster Helm chart, it's deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.
+In Kubernetes, the tikv-importer is inside the Helm chart of the TiDB cluster, it is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.

-So to restore data with TiDB Lighting, both the tikv-importer and tidb-lightning need to be deployed.
+Therefore, both the tikv-importer and tidb-lightning need to be deployed to restore data with TiDB Lightning.

 ## Deploy tikv-importer

-The tikv-importer can be enabled for an existing tidb cluster or by creating a new one.
+The tikv-importer can be enabled for an existing TiDB cluster or by creating a new one.

-* Create a new TiDB cluster with tikv importer enabled
+* Create a new TiDB cluster with tikv-importer enabled

     1. Set `importer.create` to `true` in tidb-cluster `values.yaml`